Level of Study

 The course is open to all with admission to the University of Bergen

-Instruction is organized as a series of lectures and group work.
-There will be 10 hours of teaching a week.
+Instruction is organized as a series of lectures and seminars.
+There will be 10-12 hours of teaching a week, for 6 weeks during the first half of the semester.

 Compulsory Assignments and Attendance